openspending/fiscal-data-package/spec/index.md

   // RECOMMENDED: a valid 2-digit ISO country code (ISO 3166-1 alpha-2), or, an array of valid ISO codes (if this relates to multiple countries).
 This field is for listing the country of countries associated to this data.
 For example, if this the budget for country then you would put that country's ISO code.
   "countryCode": "au", // or [ "au", "nz" ]

+  // RECOMMENDED: the "profile set" for this package.
+If the `profiles` key is present, it `MUST` be set to the following hash:
+  "profiles": {
+    "fiscal": "*",
+    "tabular": "*"
+  }

   // OPTIONAL: a keyword that represents the type of spend data, being one of "aggregated" or "transactional".
   "granularity": "aggregated",